mark-van/cpsc-210-project/README.md

 # Goodwill Reminder

 ## Function
 Basic to do list application developed for the CPSC 210 Software Construction course project.
 Stores all accomplished, current and failed tasks, and offers negative feedback for failure.
-Implements state-persitence with JSON-files and used a Jpanel GUI to view current tasks, input new tasks and trasnfer tasks to the failed or accomplished category.
+Implements state-persitence with JSON-files and uses a Jpanel GUI to view current tasks, input new tasks and transfer tasks to the failed or accomplished category.

 ## Who will use it